 In 2019-20, CDA was awarded \$41,757.37 from the Learning Spaces funding process - which allocated student computing feeds in a competitive process.
 We have been able to utilize funds to update software, upgrade hardware, and purchase new assistive technology.
+However, due to the pandemic, we were not able to fully utilize these funds.
+Therefore, no additional funds were sought during the 2020-21 award process.
 We will to continue to look for ways to update our assistive technology to better serve our students.
 New software upgrades will allow us to better track utilization in this area moving forward.
 This area aligns with CDA Strategic Plan #5 and Student Affairs Strategic Plan #1, 3 and 4.